Māori Trustee: Crown acquisition and fragmentation of Māori land

 Before the arrival of European settlers, Māori had collective kaitiakitanga (guardianship) for the whenua (land) in their territory.
 Collective ownership meant that no one person had ownership rights, and everyone was responsible for ensuring its protection and sustainability for the future.
 The arrival of European settlers from the early 1800s meant that Māori land was in high demand.
 However, the European concept of outright ownership caused confusion and conflict.

 Following the signing of the Treaty of Waitangi in 1840, significant tracts of Māori land were acquired by the Crown.
 The Native Land Act 1862 and Native Lands Act 1865 established the Native Land Court and introduced individual land titles to replace customary communal titles.
 The court could decide on who owns land, and legislation allowed for a maximum of only 10 owners to be named per title.
-Because land was not collectively owned, individuals were able decide what they could do with their interests, which resulted in increased sales.
-By 1870, almost the entire South Island had been taken by the Crown, and by the early 1900s most of the North Island had too.
+Because land was not collectively owned, individuals were able to decide what they could do with their interests, which resulted in increased sales.
+By 1870, almost the entire South Island had been taken by the Crown, and by the early 1900s, most of the North Island had too.

-In 1873, changes to the Native Land Court through the Native Lands Act 1873, lead to even greater fragmentation of Māori land.
-Everyone with ownership interest could be put on title (not just 10), and owners had shares in the land.
+In 1873, changes to the Native Land Court through the Native Lands Act 1873 led to even greater fragmentation of Māori land.
+Everyone with an ownership interest could be put on title (not just 10), and owners had shares in the land.
 These shares could be partitioned (and re-partitioned).
 Many land blocks became difficult to administer, and others were deemed to be 'uneconomic'.